AirshipCMS/Docs/Airship-CLI-Troubleshooting.md

 ## CLI: You do not have permission to perform this action.
-A session expires after 24 hours.
+One of these cases is true:
+- Your session expired.
 Login again and continue to run airship cli commands.
+- You are logged in but you don't have superadmin privledges for the site.

 ## CLI: `airship login` doesn't work
 - Are you in the right directory?